nebari-dev/nebari-docs/docs/docs/troubleshooting.md

 ## Configuration

-### Why is the `NEBARI_KUBECONFIG` file in `/tmp`?

-Nebari regenerates this file on every run.
-Yes, it will be removed by the operating system during its cleanup process, but running the `qhub deploy` command again as Nebari will update/create a `NEBARI_KUBECONFIG` file for you.

 ### Required pins for Dask environments

 The best way to manage dask pins is to use the `qhub-dask` [metapackage on conda-forge](https://anaconda.org/conda-forge/qhub-dask).
 Usage will look something like this: